gx1org/wordpress_x_autz/README.md

-# Wordpress x Kunber
+# Wordpress x Autz.org

-Before starting, make sure that you already have an App in Kunber.
-If not, you can [create one](https://kunber.zone.id) for free.
+Before starting, make sure that you already have an App in Autz.org.
+If not, you can [create one](https://autz.org) for free.

 After creating app, please note the App ID and App Secret.
 We will need these value.